Onedean/EAC/README.md

 ## Updates/News:

 🚩 **News** (Feb 2025): EAC's code, data, weights, and training logs are fully open source!
-Let's try to improve on this! 😊
+Try to improve on this! 😊

 🚩 **News** (Jan 2025): EAC has been accpeted by ICLR 2025! ✅